-Transition risks
+insition risks

-With increasing scrutiny of company climate change-related strategies, and as global net zero target-setting continues, we are seeing market-related, regulatory and reputational risks develop.
+th increasing scrutiny of company climate change-related ategies, and as global net zero target-setting continues, we seeing market-related, regulatory and reputational risks velop.

-Technology risk - Technological improvements or innovations that support the transition to a lower-carbon, energy-efficient economic system can have a significant impact on organisations.
+chnology risk - Technological improvements or innovations at support the transition to a lower-carbon, energy-efficient onomic system can have a significant impact on organisations.